British Rail Class 357: Refresh

+The first refreshed unit, 357207, entered into service on 10 December 2024.
+The programme is expected to take 24 months to complete with each unit taking 20 days to complete.

 Operations

 The two fleets of units are used interchangeably on all c2c services on the London, Tilbury and Southend line.
 Trains are generally formed of a single unit (4 cars) or two units (8 cars) working in multiple during off-peak times, and strengthened to two or three units (12 cars) during the morning and evening peak times.
 71 of the 74 units are required to run the current normal timetable.

 Five units were loaned to sister National Express operator National Express East Anglia (then branded 'one' Railway) for a period ending in 2006 to accommodate the transfer of three Class 321/3 units to Silverlink (themselves to cover for Class 321/4 units hired to Central Trains).
 The units were generally used on London Liverpool Street to Southend Victoria services on the Great Eastern Main Line (GEML).

 On-board television trials and Wi-Fi

 In January 2005, it was announced that an on-train television service would be trialled on unit 357014.
 The system consisted of six television screens and ten speakers in each carriage, and was also intended to be used to deliver real-time travel information.
 In June 2006 the '360 On-Board Television' service ran into financial difficulties when c2c's partners in the project, TNCI (UK), ceased trading, and the equipment was removed. c2c has indicated it will recommence the roll-out should a suitable partner be found for the scheme.
 The same unit, 357014, had Wi-Fi installed using equipment from Nomad Digital and T-Mobile, and tested for a little-publicised 6-month trial from 14 May 2007.
 The service was free to use during the trial. c2c have now fitted free Wi-Fi and an on-board streaming service to all of its fleet.